xhan-shannon/Github-Pages-Example/_posts/2018-07-18-tmux-screen-multiple-terminal-manager.md

     Switch between terminals using list: ctrla then " (useful when more than 10 terminals) Send ctrla to the underlying terminal ctrla then a.

+Share terminal:
+Basic sharing with tmux

+Again, there are only two steps.
+In the first terminal, start tmux where shared is the session name:

+tmux new-session -s shared

+Then in the second terminal attach to the shared session.

+tmux attach-session -t shared

 Note:
 https://lukaszwrobel.pl/blog/tmux-tutorial-split-terminal-windows-easily/